soovuh/aws-flask-textract-api/README.md

-# Serverless Framework Python Flask API service backed by DynamoDB on AWS for text extraction
+# Flask API service on AWS for text extraction

 This API have 2 endpoints: